UBC-MDS/ds-toolbox/chapters/en/slides/module4/module4_01.md

 There are two ways you can view the Git history of a project:

-**In the remote**
+**On the remote**
 1. On GitHub through the repo's code commit view
-**In your computer**
+**On your computer**
-2. On Jupyter Lab through the repo's code commit view
+2. In Jupyter Lab through the repo's code commit view
 3. On your local machine using `git log`

-Notes: Do you remember the commit messages that we write for the different changes that we save from the project?
+Notes: Do you remember the commit messages that we used to write at the time of making a commit, for saving the state of a project?
 It is possible to have a look at the history of the full project with any of these 3 different methods

 ---